 66And as Peter was below in the court, one of the servant-girls of the high priest came,

-67and seeing Peter warming himself, she looked at him and says, “You also were with the Nazarene, Jesus.”
+67and seeing Peter warming himself, she looked at him and said, “You also were with the Nazarene, Jesus.”

 68But he denied it, saying, “I neither know nor understand what you are talking about.”
-And he went out into the porch, and the rooster crowed.
+And he went out into the gateway, and the rooster crowed.

 69And the servant-girl saw him, and began again to say to those who stood by, “This is one of them.”